0xCCF4/UntrustedValue/README.md

 ## Features
 The features enabled by default include:
 * `allow_usage_without_sanitization`: enables the method `use_untrusted_value`
-   to just use unpack an untrusted value.
+   to just use unpack an untrusted value (which might not be desirable).

 ## Contribution
 Contributions to the project are welcome!
 If you have a feature request,